Our Role in School Food

 Nourishing students with healthy food at school so they can learn, play and grow

-Through our work, we are helping to ensure that nutritious food can be a part of every students’ school day, and that students have opportunities to learn about food and shape the food systems around them - whether it’s in the classroom, the cafeteria, or outside on school grounds.
+Through our work, we are helping to ensure that nutritious food can be a part of every student’s school day, and that students have opportunities to learn about food and shape the food systems around them - whether it’s in the classroom, the cafeteria, or outside on school grounds.

-With the launch of the Nova Scotia School Lunch Program in 2024, the landscape around school food in Nova Scotia has shifted dramatically, with new potential for the decade ahead.
-As the program grows, we want to ensure that it becomes the best program it can be, with positive outcomes for students, communities, and our province.
+With the launch of the Nova Scotia School Lunch Program, the landscape around school food in Nova Scotia has shifted dramatically.
+As the program grows, we want to ensure that school food in Nova Scotia can reach its’ full potential, with major positive outcomes for students, communities, and our province.

 In addition to supporting School Lunch, we continue our efforts to build and strengthen robust school food programs across the province.
 We do this through: